Mikey Way: My Chemical Romance

 Way joined American rock band My Chemical Romance in 2001 as their bassist and suggested the band's name after he read the book Ecstasy: Three Tales of Chemical Romance.
 When Way joined the band, he had to improve his bass skills in less than a week.
 My Chemical Romance released their second album Three Cheers for Sweet Revenge on June 8, 2004.
 My Chemical Romance's third album, The Black Parade, was released on October 24, 2006.
 My Chemical Romance released their fourth and final studio album, Danger Days: The True Lives of the Fabulous Killjoys, on November 22, 2010.
+While touring for the album, Way collaborated with Squier to release a signature Mikey Way Fender Mustang Bass.
+In an interview with MusicRadar, Way commented on his signature bass: "I had been sponsored by Fender through most of my time in MCR.
+I had contacted them about making a custom bass and they hit me back saying they wanted to give me a signature model".
 The band announced their breakup on March 22, 2013.

 On October 31, 2019, My Chemical Romance announced they would be reuniting with a date in Los Angeles on December 20 and a new merchandise line.
 They later announced a 2020 North American tour, as well as dates in Australia, New Zealand, and Japan.
 The tour was later postponed to 2022 due to the COVID-19 pandemic.
+The Reunion Tour had it's final show in Osaka, Japan on March 26, 2023.

+My Chemical Romance headlined the 2024 When We Were Young Festival, where they played The Black Parade in its entirety.
+Approximately a month following the festival date, on November 12, 2024, My Chemical Romance announced their Long Live the Black Parade Tour of the United States.
+The tour began on July 11, 2025 in Seattle, Washington, and the first leg ended on September 20, 2025 at the Shaky Knees Festival in Atlanta, Georgia.